P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Technical Background

-\paragraph{Example and Comparison} In \fig{pdfs/tas_psfp}, two streams enter the \ac{TSN} bridge.
-Based on their \acp{sGCL}, the first stream gate is open while the second is closed.
-Accordingly, frames of stream 1 are forwarded while frames of stream 2 are dropped by \ac{PSFP}.
-Both streams then share the same egress port queues which are controlled by the \ac{tGCL}.
-Here, only the first transmission gate is open, so only frames stored in queue 1 are transmitted.
+\paragraph{Example and Comparison} In \fig{pdfs/tas_psfp}, three streams enter the \ac{TSN} bridge which is configured with two stream gates.
+Stream 1 and stream 3 are assigned to the first stream gate and stream 2 is assigned to the second stream gate.
+Based on the \acp{sGCL}, the first stream gate is currently open while the second is closed.
+Accordingly, frames of streams 1 and 3 are queued while frames of stream 2 are dropped by \ac{PSFP}.
+Both admitted streams then share the same egress port whose queues are controlled by the \ac{tGCL}.
+Frames of streams 1 and 3 are assigned to different egress port queues based on their frame priority.
+With the configured \ac{tGCL}, only the transmission gate for queue 1 is currently open, so only frames stored in queue 1 are transmitted.

 Stream gates in PSFP differ from transmission gates in TAS in three ways.
 First, stream gates apply per stream whereas transmission gates apply per egress port and queue.
 Second, an \ac{sGCL} entry defines the state of a single stream gate while a \ac{tGCL} entry defines the states of all eight queues.
 Third, closed stream gates drop frames before queueing while closed transmission gates buffer frames in the queue.